Ry-88/holbertonschool-shell/basics/README.md

 pwd print the cuurent path
-file file_name print the content of file
+ls print the content list of file